vaubarth/testingbeat/README.md

 #### runconfig.yml
 In addition to the values read from test result files Testingbeat will read additional, project specific variables from the `runconfig.yml` file.
 `runconfig.yml` is read before every result file (like an xml Junit file) and adds the variables to the test result that will be send to Elasticsearch.
 This means you can change the values while Testingbeat is running and any changes will be picked up - this can be useful e.g. when you want to change some metadata on different stages of our CI process.
+All of the values can either be directly provided in the file or via a corresponding environment variable provided as a golang template expression in the file.

 Currently the following fields are supported:
 - `runid` This field is meant to contain a unique id identifying a single test execution (like a run id of a Jenkins execution)
 - `environment` Meant to specify an execution environment, typically something like `staging` or `development`
 - `project` Can be used to specify an arbitrary project name, which is useful for grouping results
 - `link` A full link to e.g. the execution results (like a CI job that executed the tests)
 - `runner` Meant to spcify how the test was executed, for example could be `local` or `jenkins`
 - `owner` Can be used to specify an owner of the tests or execution, this could be a team or a person
 - `startedby` Meant to specify who or what started the tests

 ## Development